 He is undoubtedly one of the world’s very best spinners with the white ball, rivalling Khans, Rashid and Shadab, Yuzvendra Chahal and Ish Sodhi to name just a few.

-Leg-spinning all-rounder Rashid has also been a big part of the Test team during their sub-continental winter tours over the last few years and made his home Test debut in the summer of 2018.
+Leg-spinning all-rounder Rashid has also been a part of the Test team during their sub-continental winter tours over the last few years and made his home Test debut in the summer of 2018.
 However, in 2020 he will concentrate on white ball cricket having signed a deal with Yorkshire to reflect that.
 Although he still harbours Test ambitions, he won’t be playing any red ball cricket in the build-up to the World T20 in Australia later in the year.

 2018 proved to be a particularly strange year for Rashid.
 It started with him announcing that he would be putting his red ball career on hold to concentrate on his development as a limited overs bowler with England and in, hopefully, the many domestic leagues around the world.

 He renegotiated his Yorkshire contract as a result, but he was subsequently picked for England’s summer Test series against India, which they won, in July.
 Later in the year, he signed another Yorkshire deal, reverting back to playing all forms for them in 2019.

 Rashid took six wickets on his Championship debut for the county as a teenager in 2006 before first representing England in Twenty20 cricket three years later.

-Having also debuted for England in one-day cricket in 2009, he then made his Test bow in late 2015 on tour of the UAE against Pakistan, going on to make 15 appearances in all to date.
+Having also debuted for England in one-day cricket in 2009, he then made his Test bow in late 2015 on tour of the UAE against Pakistan, going on to make 19 appearances in all to date and take 60 wickets.